 The short answer

-It’s important to understand that when engineers and programers talk about artificial intelligence, they aren’t actually talking about something that functions like the human brain at all.
-What we call “artificial intelligence” is not really a thinking mechanism, but something more like very complicated guessing.
-The better name for programs like ChatGPT is “large language model” (or ”LLM” for short).
-The essence of an LLM is that it takes a question you ask it and then tries to predict what combination of words and characters is the “right” response.
-It doesn’t do this on the basis that it’s actually able to understand language—not the way that humans understand language.
-What it does is it learns to recognize patterns across millions and millions of associations between words and combinations of words and then predicts which combination of words is the best response to the combination of words that you sent it.
-If you interact with such programs enough, it quickly becomes evident that the program isn’t actually thinking or communicating with you, it just keeps guessing at responses until it gets the one that satisfies you.
-This is why its responses can be outright wrong or even nonsensical, because—contrary to what you might have heard—it isn’t actually thinking.
+It’s important to understand that when engineers and programmers talk about artificial intelligence, they aren’t actually talking about something that functions like the human brain at all.
+What we call “artificial intelligence” is not a thinking mechanism, but something more like very complicated guesswork.
+The better name for programs like ChatGPT is “large language model,” or LLM for short.
+The essence of an LLM is that it takes a question you ask and tries to predict what combination of words and characters is the “right” response.
+It's unable to actually understand language—not in the way that humans do.
+Instead, it learns to recognize patterns across millions and millions of associations and combinations of words and then predicts which string of words is the best response to the combination of words that you sent it.
+If you interact with such programs enough, it quickly becomes evident that the program isn’t thinking or communicating; it just keeps guessing at responses until it gets the one that satisfies you.
+Its responses can be outright wrong or even nonsensical, because it isn’t actually thinking.

 ChatGPT, currently the most popular LLM (large-language model)